JvanKatwijk/dab-pluto/README.md

-A second experiment was to increase the coupling of the device handler, the one responsible for collecting the samples, with the ofdm related code in order to see id the frequency correction can be moved to the hardware device rather than being executed in software.
+A second experiment was to increase the coupling of the device handler, the one responsible for collecting the samples, with the ofdm related code in order to see if the frequency correction can be moved to the hardware device rather than being executed in software.

 Note that in Qt-DAB and in dab-cmdline, the ofdm "processor" is built up running in its own thread, looking for samples in a (kind of) shared buffer, a buffer maintained in the device handler.
 Device handler is completely unaware of who is looking at the data or what happens to the data.
-The ofdm "processor" "pulls" the samples in, computes DAB frames and
-- as part of that - computes the error in the frequency, and corrects the latter by multiplying the incoming samples with computed correction values from an oscillator (table).
-Profiles show that this part of processing the samples this way is pretty expensive (again, note that we have here 2048000 complex multiplications per second)
+The ofdm "processor" "pulls" the samples in, computes DAB frames and - as part of that - computes the error in the frequency, and corrects the latter by multiplying the incoming samples with computed correction values from an oscillator (table).
+Profiles show that processing the samples this way is pretty expensive (again, note that we have here 2048000 complex multiplications per second)